alex-ulnv/sudoku_solver_api/README.md

 # Sudoku Solver API (Entry Task)

 ## Assumed Requirements
-* A new user can be registered via `user/register` endpoint, proving a name and a password.
+* A new user can be registered via `user/register` path, proving a name and a password.
 	* If the name already exists, the system will not create a new user, and return the error message.
 * A registered user can login, using `user/login`, and providing the name and the password
 * Logged-in users can: